shrihari-kulkarni-25/academyeureka-microservices/README.md

 # Usage

-Note: Make sure that "discoveryservice" is started first always so that the rest of the micro-services can register themselves when started
+Note: Make sure that "discoveryservice" is started first always so that the rest of the micro-services can register themselves when they are started.

 Start the applications in the following order: